cardea-mcp/agentic-search/README.md

 - `QDRANT_BASE_URL`: Qdrant database URL (default: http://127.0.0.1:6333)
 - `QDRANT_API_KEY`: API key for Qdrant (optional)
+- `QDRANT_COLLECTION`: Name of the collection to search in Qdrant (required for vector search modes, overrides command line)
+- `QDRANT_PAYLOAD_FIELD`: The name of the field in the payload that contains the source of the document (required for vector search modes, overrides command line)

 #### For TiDB Keyword Search

 - `TIDB_CONNECTION`: TiDB connection string in format `mysql://<USERNAME>:<PASSWORD>@<HOST>:<PORT>/<DATABASE>` (required)
+- `TIDB_SSL_CA`: Path to the SSL CA certificate (required for TiDB modes, overrides command line)
+- `TIDB_TABLE_NAME`: Table name to search in TiDB (required for TiDB modes, overrides command line)
+- `TIDB_SEARCH_FIELD`: Field name for full-text search content (optional, default: "content")
 - `PROMPT_KEYWORD_EXTRACTOR`: Custom prompt for keyword extraction (optional, uses built-in default if not set)

 #### For External Services